 After you’ve wandered enough on Brouwersgracht, head back south but this time on Lindengracht.
 This street used to be a major waterway but was covered a long time ago as the city expanded.
 Today, its avenue is lined with lime trees on a Saturday morning, the street is home to the Lindengracht Market, a very long stretch of mostly food stalls.
 It totally makes sense to combine the Lindengracht and Noordermarkt together on a Saturday morning

 From here, we’ll walk towards the Bloemgracht, preferably via one of the super narrow lanes that cross it.
 The Bloemgracht, or ‘flower canal’ is one of the prettiest in Amsterdam.
-Its murky waters are criss crossed by arching bridges and leafy trees (in the summer) line both sides.
-You can’t help it but noticing the decorated clock tower of the Westerkerk which is visible from pretty much any angle at this point.
+Its murky waters are crisscrossed by arching bridges and leafy trees (in the summer) line both sides.
+You can’t help but notice the decorated clock tower of the Westerkerk which is visible from pretty much any angle at this point.
 It helps in getting your bearings as well as for wonderful photos!

 Once we’ve reached Rozengracht, we’ll swing back west and explore the ‘nine streets’, which I’ve mentioned just after breakfast.
-The three main canals of the Grachtengordel are cross by three intersecting streets, forming the nine streets.
-The houses on the main canals are some of the prettiest in town and you’ll enjoy exploring each and every one of the nine streets.
+The three main canals of the Grachtengordel are crossed by three intersecting streets, forming the nine streets.
+The houses on the main canals are some of the prettiest in town and you’ll enjoy exploring every one of the nine streets.

-Eventually, we’ll make our way to Runstraat, at the southern end of the nine street, which is filled with speciality shops.
+Eventually, we’ll make our way to Runstraat, at the southern end of the Nine Streets, which is filled with specialty shops.
 First up is geared once again to flower lovers, Gerda’s Flowers.
 You must step inside and see some of the most extravagant and beautiful flower bouquets you’ll ever see.
 It smells wonderful in here and most of the flower arrangements are probably even taller than you.

-Literally a two minute walk and we’re at the last sightseeing spot of the day, the De Looier Antique Market.
-We’ve catered today for flower lovers and foodies today and now it’s time for the antique lovers.
+Literally, a two-minute walk and we’re at the last sightseeing spot of the day, the De Looier Antique Market.
+We’ve catered today for flower lovers and foodies and now it’s time for the antique lovers.
 If you like antiques, you must visit this covered indoor market that’s home to dozens of large open booths selling a whole lot of stuff you don’t really need.
-It ranges all the way from 15th century decorated ceramics all the way to paintings, fine crystals, jewelry figurines and even old Coca Cola and & Route 66 memorabilia.
+It ranges from 15th century decorated ceramics to paintings, fine crystals, jewelry figurines, and even old Coca Cola and & Route 66 memorabilia.
 I had a blast wandering around the market and also looking at the serious collectors who come to find a bargain here.